DAY 2: Sunday June 3nd: St Saturnin Les Alpes to Chaloux:

 It's a pleasant 18°C when we rise at 6.30am planning to get away early.
-But we still have WiFi so we spend an hour phoning home and sending emails, whilst having a cup of tea from our billy parked on the tiled floor in the bedroom.
+We still have WiFi so we spend an hour phoning home and sending emails, whilst having a cup of tea from our billy parked on the tiled bedroom floor.
 My hip bones are killing me, with one millimetre of flesh covering them, the backpack belt is causing grief.
-I grab 2 old T shirts I was about to chuck (Aldi specials at $5 each) and use them as padding.
+I grab two old T shirts I was about to chuck (Aldi specials at $5 each) and use them as padding.
 It works - sort of.
-We pack and leave by 8.30am, stopping off at the boulangerie for 2 bacon quiches for breakfast and a French stick for lunch, then to the Charcuterie (butcher) for some tranches (slices) of dried ham (sec jambon).
-We leave St Saturnin, cross country roads and pick up the GR6 on our way to Rustrel.
+We pack and leave by 8.30am, stopping at the boulangerie for 2 bacon quiches for breakfast and a French stick for lunch, then to the Charcuterie (butcher) for some tranches (slices) of dried ham (sec jambon).
+We leave on cross country roads and pick up the GR6 on our way to Rustrel.
 After one hours walking we stop by the side of the road for coffee and quiche.
 Yum, starving.

-After lunch we follow the GPS signal on the IGN map crossing a myriad of tracks.
-We couldn't have taken this short cut without the GPS signal.
+After lunch we follow the GPS signal overlaid on Ian’s IGN maps.
 It's pure magic.
-It's the best thing since sliced bread.
-The technology is just so much advanced compared to 2010, our last cycling trip.
-The IGN maps at 1 in 25,000 scale are great.
-They show every minute detail down to a little dot for each house.
+The technology is so much advanced compared to 2010, our last cycling trip.
+The IGN maps at 1 in 25,000 scale show every tiny detail down to a little dot for each house.
 BUT, they are useless if you don't know exactly which track you are on.
-The GPS pinpoints overlays an arrow on the map.
+The GPS overlays pinpoint an arrow on the map.

 Our day has started to pan out to a typical routine.